AYUSH-ISHAN/Road_Segmentation/README.md

-This repo contains the road segemntation from a high qulaity image using the various models, techniques and algorithms.
+This repo contains the road segemntation from a high quality image using the various models, techniques and algorithms.
 Changwon University Intern.
 Approaches: